 The ngdp runs one national recruitment process each year.
 We also help several councils run local recruitment campaigns.
 You can apply only once each year to the ngdp.
-To apply, you will need to have a 2.2 undergraduate degree by summer 2017 and the right to work in the UK.

 What are we looking for?

 Our recruitment process is built entirely on our key skills and behaviours:

 The ability to operate effectively with others that demonstrates an understanding of diversity, political sensitivity, and emotional intelligence.
 To be able to bring people together in order to achieve the benefits of change meeting customer/stakeholder expectations on time and within cost constraints.

 - Persuasive communication

 The ability to communicate persuasively with confidence both orally and in writing demonstrating the ability to influence and appropriately chose the right style of communication to fit the audience.